2022–2023 Brazilian election protests: Road and highway blockades

 Blockade in the Presidente Dutra Highway (BR-116), Taubaté, São Paulo.

 Supporters of President Jair Bolsonaro, including truck drivers, started blockades across the country on the night of 30 October, when the election results were announced.
 Until the night of 31 October, the PRF (Federal Highway Police) had registered 321 points of blockages or agglomerations on roads in 25 states and the Federal District.
 The state with the highest number of blocks was Santa Catarina.

 The Federal Highway Police announced on 9 November that all federal highways had been cleared of roadblocks and interdictions with a total of 1,087 demonstrations being broken up.
 Truckers again started blockading roads on 18 November.
 The Federal Highway Police later stated that the new blockades were different from the previous ones, noting that protesters adopted violent methods which occurred mostly at night.

 Attempted invasion of the Guarulhos Airport

-On the night of October 31, at 8:00 p.m., around 50 Bolsonaro supporters closed the two runways of the Hélio Smidt Highway, which provides access to Guarulhos International Airport, which caused delays and flight cancellations.
+On the night of October 31, at 8:00 pm, around 50 Bolsonaro supporters closed the two runways of the Hélio Smidt Highway, which provides access to Guarulhos International Airport, which caused delays and flight cancellations.
 In the early hours of November 1, protesters invaded the runway, a video captured a man wearing a Federal Highway Police uniform cutting the fence to allow Bolsonaro supporters to enter.
 The following day, PRF agents cleared the highway.
 In all, 25 flights were canceled.
 An internal investigation by the PRF confirmed that some agents of the corporation were in fact helping the protesters.